Harry White (sailor): Island Games

+Gibraltar 2019 & Guernsey 2023

-After his junior progression in the Optimist and Laser, he set his sights on competing at the Island Games, which is a biennial multi sport event consisting of competitors from 24 islands or island groups around the world.
-Harry was selected to represent Team Isle of Wight at the 2019 Island Games in the Laser Radial (ILCA 6).
-Team Isle of Wight finished 7th in the team standings and Harry ended the regatta in 10th individually.
+After his junior progression in the Optimist and Laser, White set his sights on competing at the Island Games, which is a biennial multi-sport event consisting of competitors from 24 islands or island groups around the world.
+He was selected to represent Team Isle of Wight at the 2019 Island Games in the Laser Radial (ILCA 6).
+Team Isle of Wight finished 7th in the team standings, and White ended the regatta in 10th individually.

 Due to the COVID-19 pandemic, the Guernsey Island Games were postponed until 2023.
-In this time, Harry moved from the ILCA 6 to the ILCA 7 rig.
+In this time, White moved from the ILCA 6 to the ILCA 7 rig.
 Once again he was selected to represent Team Isle of Wight.
-This time round saw the Isle of Wight sailors net consistent results across both fleets securing Team Silver medals.
+This time round saw the Isle of Wight sailors net consistent results across both fleets, securing team silver medals.
 Individually, he placed 6th in the ILCA 7 individual rankings.
-This marked the first Isle of Wight sailing team medal since the 2015 Island Games in Jersey, which previously saw Team Isle of Wight take Silver.
+This marked the first Isle of Wight sailing team medal since the 2015 Island Games in Jersey, which previously saw Team Isle of Wight take silver.